 - Both male and female embryos have mesonephric ducts and paramesonephric ducts.

-- Differentiation relies on Mullerian inhibitory factor and testosterone.
+- Differentiation relies on the MIF) and testosterone. r (

 |Paramesonephric ducts (Mullerian ducts)|| |